norcams/docs-enduser/docs/intro.rst

 `Logging in`_.

-What can you do with the NREC cloud?
+What can you do with NREC?
 ---------------------------------------

 As an OpenStack cloud end user, you can provision your own resources